How to Care for Seahorses

 Vicki S. is a professional writer and editor who adores animals and helps readers get along well with their pets.
 Vicki has been working in digital media for more than 5 years and has great experience writing content about lifestyle, including pets.
 Vicki specializes in dog health and nutrition, cat feeding, dog training.
 She is an aquarium lover and is passionate to write about fish care at home.
 Also, Vicki headed several websites and worked as a news editor.View all 78 articles Learn about our editorial process and veterinary review board.

 Seahorses are incredible creatures and a treat to care for.
-However, they are very unique animals and they have very unique needs, requiring specialized systems and a good deal of dedication to keep them healthy.
+However, they are very unique animals, and they have very individual needs, requiring specialized systems and a good deal of dedication to keep them healthy.
 These days, coral tanks are quite popular since so many different critters are compatible with them.
 With that said, though, your seahorses are really deserving of their own dedicated “species tank.”